the-Luthier/Delay_VST/README.md

 # Delay_VST
-Delay Plugin for DAW Softwares
+Delay Plugin for DAW Softwares with C# an .NET